 By finding the line between ‘Still Glasgow’ and ‘Glasgow Kiss’, using technology and my own vision, it might hit the target I’m aiming for: sparking something within people and asking them to really look at the work.

-At the end of last week I spend some time working on some design aspects of the project within my new framing of being more abstract with it or less like a real exhibition in a museum and trying to do everything myself when usually it would be a team of people for each section.
+At the end of last week, I spent some time working on the design aspects of the project within my new framing: more abstract, less like a real exhibition in a museum, and trying to do everything myself, whereas usually it would be a team of people for each section.

-Sadly the quest of finding unknown stories of Clydebank and Glasgow might have been too much of an ask so along with being less literal with the outcome I’ll be less laser focused on one aspect when considering my focus for the exhibition which I think might allow me to be more artistically open than before.
+Sadly, the quest for finding unknown stories of Clydebank and Glasgow might have been too much of an ask, so, along with being less literal with the outcome, I’ll be less laser-focused on one aspect when considering my focus for the exhibition, which I think might allow me to be more artistically open than before.

 GSA Archives: